Indiana University School of Medicine: Rivalry with Purdue University

+In 1906, the faculty of the Purdue School of Medicine published a resolution in the Indiana Medical Journal and the daily press stating that all graduates of the Medical College of Indiana, the Central College of Physicians and Surgeons, and the Fort Wayne College of Medicine were entitled to the degree of Doctor of Medicine and such diploma from Purdue University; that graduates of the former schools could receive these items upon application to Purdue; and the alumni records of the three former schools would thereafter be kept as the records of the Indiana Medical College, the School of Medicine of Purdue University.
+Immediately thereafter on April 3, 1906, alumni of the former CCPS passed a resolution rejecting the Indiana Medical College as their alma mater, and expressed support that "the only logical place for a State Medical Department" was with Indiana University.

-The founding of Purdue's medical school triggered a debate over which state university, IU or Purdue, had the legal authority to establish a state-supported, four-year medical school in Indianapolis.
-IU believed that under a legislative act approved on February 15, 1838, it had the authorization alone to provide state-supported instruction in medicine, but the development of a medical school was delayed due to a lack of sufficient funding.
+The founding of the Purdue-controlled consolidated medical school in 1905 triggered a debate over which state university, IU or Purdue, had the legal authority to establish a state-supported, four-year medical school in Indianapolis.
+IU believed that under the legislative act that elevated Indiana College to a university on February 15, 1838, it had the sole authorization to provide state-supported instruction in medicine; but, the development of a medical school had been delayed due to a lack of sufficient funding.
+A legal opinion published by a W. H. H. Miller on October 31, 1905, stated that the university did not have clear authority to conduct a medical program outside Monroe County, as that legislative act only mentioned medical education "on the grounds of the university".
+The rivalry was so intense that it is sometimes labeled as the instigating factor for the cancellation of athletic events between the universities from 1906 to 1908; however, newspapers from the time cite a fight that occurred at a baseball game in West Lafayette on May 31, 1906, as the cause.

-The building that was sold and housed the former Central College of Physicians and Surgeons would eventually come under the ownership of IU supporters, who would establish the State College of Physicians and Surgeons there in 1906.
-This college offered clinical instructions to IU Bloomington's third- and fourth-year medical students.
-The State College of Physicians and Surgeons enrolled 109 students in September 1906.
-In August 1907 the IU board of trustees agreed to a merger of the IU School of Medicine in Bloomington with the State College of Physicians and Surgeons in Indianapolis but agreed to take financial responsibility for only the school's facilities in Monroe County (Bloomington).
-The first two years of training continued at Bloomington and the final two years of clinical training were held at the State College of Physicians and Surgeons in Indianapolis, with a doctor of medicine (MD) degree conferred by Indiana University.
+The building that was sold and had housed the former CCPS would eventually come under the ownership of IU supporters, who would establish a separate medical school, the State College of Physicians and Surgeons (SCPS), there in 1906.
+Clinical faculty were recruited from those unhappy with the arrangement with Purdue.
+This school offered clinical instructions to IU Bloomington's third- and fourth-year medical students.
+The SCPS enrolled 109 students in September 1906.
+In August 1907, the IU board of trustees agreed to a merger of the IU School of Medicine in Bloomington with the SCPS in Indianapolis but agreed to take financial responsibility only for the school's facilities in Monroe County.
+The first two years of training continued at Bloomington and the final two years of clinical training were held at the SCPS in Indianapolis, with a Doctor of Medicine degree conferred by Indiana University.